tminus109/foundation/wanderer/instructions/stories.md

 7. Map boundaries:

-Given the hero on any edge of the map, when the hero is moved by the arrow keys towards the edge, it should not move or leave the map, only its direction should change if necessary.
+Given the hero on any edge of the maze, when the hero is moved by the arrow keys towards the edge, it should not move or leave the maze, only its direction should change if necessary.

 8. Walls: